ErickCif/queue-r/README.md

 # QueueR
 QueueR (Coming Soon).

-#Phase 1:
-The initial groundwork for this project will include a website where the user logs on to open up a queue for their preferred music application.
-They will then be given a link to share to friends and other users who will use a search bar and a "current" queue view to suggest songs to the host to add into their music application.
+##RELEASE 0.0.1:
+The barebones for Queue-R has been released!
+The goal of this release is to have a roadmap for the application.
+As of now, the user gets their "own" room where "other users" can submit song requests, but the rooms themselves are not dynamic and "live," so to speak.
+The host cannot send out that link to anyone and have them join to start requesting songs.
+This is the next step!

 [![Deployment Status](https://img.shields.io/github/deployments/ErickCif/queue-r/production?label=deployment&logo=vercel)](https://queue-r.vercel.app)